What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 YogurtCooling and probiotic-rich

-Tip: Blend fruits into smoothies or oatmeal to boost nutrients without adding chewing difficulty.
+Tip: Blend fruit to add to smoothies or oatmeal to increase nutrients without adding to difficulty chewing

 🥗 Lunch & Dinner Ideas